Nothing in Basket!

 Water well until the penstemon has become established.
 Established plants have been in their planted position for two to three years and have well developed roots which are able to support strong growth with healthy foliage and flowers.

-Aim to water well and occasionally, rather than a little and often.
+Aim to water well and occasionally at the base of the plant, rather than a little and often.

 As with all plants in containers, if you choose to grow your penstemons this way, they will need watering more often.
 Water until it starts to come out of the base of the pot, only water again when you can feel the earth is dry down to 2.5cm.
 Placing a saucer under the pot will reduce the amount of water loss from the bottom.